VanadiumV/FaceRecognition/README.md

 # FaceRecognition

-be careful with it can lead to system crashes bec o ftraining data
+be careful with it can lead to system crashes bec of training data